allifizzuddin89/Lazada-Web-Scraping-Handphone-Price-List/README.md

  ```

 ## Troubleshoot
-- Error might happened due to the cookies already expired or request being rejected by the server.
+- Error might happened due to the cookies already expired or request being rejected by the server or he url simply has been changed by the administrator.
 - Solution:
-  1. Refresh the cookies OR
+  1. Refresh the cookies (if any) OR
   2. Using proxy (refer main.py)
+  3. Replace with new url

 ## DISCLAIMER
 - This work only meant for educational, research and proof of work purpose only.